 Understand the Microsoft proposal workflow

 After you follow the link and sign in to the proposal site, you can start the proposal review process.
 After you complete the proposal review and check out, you receive an invoice for the purchased products as per the billing plan you selected.
-To learn how billing works for proposals, see Understand invoicing below.
+To learn how billing works for proposals, see Understand invoicing later in this article.

 Prerequisites for buying items with a proposal